bhardwaj-nakul/edge-ai-libraries/microservices/scene-intelligence/src/traffic-intelligence/ui/README.md

 └── README.md           # This file
 ```

-## Data Format
+## Data Source

-The system expects `data.json` to follow this structure:
+The system fetches data from the Traffic Intelligence API endpoint.
+The API returns data in this structure:

 ```json
 {